9 Nutrients You Need For Great Sleep + How To Get More Of 'Em

 There are a few food sources of vitamin D, such as swordfish, salmon, tuna, mackerel, shiitake mushrooms, and oysters, but the optimal way to get your vitamin D levels up, as the research indicates, is through smart exposure to natural sunlight.

 Still, it isn’t always possible to get the adequate sunlight we need because of where we live, the protective sunscreen we wear, and the time of year we are outdoors.
 This would be a smart place to supplement, at least for part of the year, with a high-quality vitamin D3 supplement.

 A study conducted by the University of Oxford found that omega-3s can help you get deeper, more restful sleep.

 Some food sources of omega-3s are chia seeds, pumpkin seeds, hemp seeds, walnuts, halibut, salmon, and flax seeds.

-Tart cherries are far and away the food source with the highest amount of melatonin, but there is also a tiny amount found in walnuts.
+Tart cherries are far and away the food source with the highest amount of melatonin, but there is also a trace amount found in walnuts.
 Some of the foods that have been found to naturally boost your body’s melatonin levels are pineapples (the leader in one particular study), bananas, and oranges.

 9. Vitamin B6

 This essential vitamin helps to modulate your body’s stress response and relax your nervous system.